nextstrain/narratives/ebola_bdbv_drc-uganda-2026_2026-08-XX.md

 date: 2026-08-19
 dataset: https://nextstrain.org/ebola/bdbv-drc-uganda-2026@2026-08-19
 abstract: >-
-  On 5 May, 2026 the WHO was notified of a disease of unknown origin with high mortality in the Mongbalu health zone in Ituri DRC.
+  On 5 May, 2026 the WHO was notified of a disease of unknown origin with high mortality in the Mongbwalu health zone in Ituri DRC.
   RT-PCR and rapid sequencing, carried out by INRB, confirmed Bundibugyo virus as the causative agent.
-  The Ministry of Public Health, Hygiene and Social welfare, DRC officially declared May 15, 2026 a Bundibugyo Virus Disease outbreak.
+  The Ministry of Public Health, Hygiene and Social welfare, DRC officially declared 15 May 2026 a Bundibugyo Virus Disease outbreak.
   This marks the 17th Ebola outbreak in the country and the third outbreak of Bundibugyo virus (BDBV).

   Researchers at INRB and their partners have been rapidly sequencing isolates throughout the outbreak.
-  Here we summarize what epidemiological insights can be gained from this genomic surveillance.
+  Here we summarize what epidemiological insights can be gained from this early genomic surveillance.

 ---